tannerhelland/PhotoDemon/README.txt

 	PhotoDemon does not provide any painting tools.
 It only supports actions and filters that operate on an entire image.

-:: Alpha-channels (transparency) and high bit-depths
+:: Alpha channels (transparency) and high bit-depths*
+	*NOTE: as of PhotoDemon 5.0 beta 4, alpha channel support has been experimentally enabled.
+Alpha channels cannot be edited directly, but they are preserved for the life of each image, and when an image is saved, it is saved at the same color depth at which it was loaded, with alpha channel intact.

-	Per its name, PhotoDemon is designed for use with photos.
+	(Old warning for pre-5.0 versions: Per its name, PhotoDemon is designed for use with photos.
 It will happily import images with alpha channels or bit-depths greater than 16 million colors, but it will internally convert these images to true color (24-bit RGB) before operating on them, and it will only save images in non-alpha 8 or 24-bit color depths.
-If you need alpha or deep color support, I'm afraid PhotoDemon is not the right tool for you.
+If you need alpha or deep color support, I'm afraid PhotoDemon is not the best tool for you.)

 :: Advanced color management (ICC profiles)
 	PhotoDemon ignores embedded ICC profiles.
 As a tool designed for consumers and